Inge Bjart cllmbing 3.8 km Masca hill on Vuelta a Teide 2019

 Swimming was originally meant to be a recreation from cycling, but after a trip to Lanzarote in February 2014 I got a sneech about the "El Rio" swimming crossing in 2.6 km from Lanzarote to La Graciosa.
 It was first carried out on 18 October 2018.
 Then it was a truncated Vuelta al Teide cycling race on 30 March 2019 due to 4 cm of snow on the plateau.
 I started to get a little excited about taking part in competitions and was also part of Travesia a Nado Alcaravan on 4 May that year.

 Then came the Covid epidemic in February 2020 and put us in a strange situation with a lockdown 7 weeks in the spring of 2020 before we were allowed to cycle and swim again.
 Fair enough, then there wasn't much else to do but to cut out the "pig parties" and train more which turned out to be a blessing.
 Covid came and went in waves with different mutants and still does, but exercise seems to be the best medicine and we trained with pleasure and got happy when the suspended events were restarted.
-On 31 October 2021 I was invited to Murellas del Inferno in Los Gigantes for a short 1,500 m swim and participated in the training community NPC Tenerife which meets regularly in Las Vistas bay near where I live in Los Cristianos.
+On 31 October 2021 I was invited to Murellas del Inferno in Los Gigantes for a short 1,500 m swim and won my class without being aware of it, but the T shirt was reward enough..
 On 11 December we also had a charity gathering in San Juan where the fee was toys for the children at La Palma.
+April 30, 2022 4 km Travesia a Nado Alcavaran which was postponed for a couple of years.
+1:18:45.
+No. 13 and last place in my class M60–69 where I was also the oldest (69).

 Vuelta al Teide 7.
 May 2022